Huddersfield Giants: 2005–2009: Resurgence

 Huddersfield's winning run came to an unexpected end in a shock 14–12 defeat by Salford at the Willows.
 They had been overwhelming favourites with fans and bookies.
 Following the 2006 Challenge Cup Final appearance, Giants continued their progress by beating Wakefield Trinity for the 9th consecutive occasion to qualify for the play-offs for the first time and a match against Hull F.C. at the KC Stadium, which was lost 22–16.

 The opening 2 matches in 2008 were lost, to Leeds and to Bradford.
 However the 3rd match saw Sharp's team beat Castleford 64–12.
 After a 48–0 loss to Catalans Dragons and a run of disappointing results, Sharp's contract was terminated by Huddersfield.
 Following Sharp's departure from the club in 2008, Kieron Purtill had a brief spell as caretaker coach alongside Paul Anderson.

 Club chairman Ken Davy brought in a new head coach, Nathan Brown, and a new set of new players for the 2009 season.
-New signing Brett Hodgson went on to win the Super League Man of Steel award and Huddersfield also picked up awards for Club of the Year and Coach of the Year.
-Huddersfield finishing 3rd in the league and managing to reach the final of the Challenge Cup where they lost 25–16 to league rivals Warrington, the team responded to their cup defeat by finishing the season in 3rd place but lost in the play-offs twice.
-Firstly to St. Helens away from home and then at home to Catalans Dragons.
+The season would prove to be the best the club had had for many years, new signing Brett Hodgson went on to win the Super League Man of Steel award and Huddersfield also picked up awards for Club of the Year and Coach of the Year for Brown.
+The Giants finished 3rd in the league and managed to reach the final of the Challenge Cup and marked the claret and gold's first appearance at Wembley since 1962, however, they lost, somewhat controversially, 25–16 to league rivals Warrington, the team responded to their cup defeat by finishing the season in 3rd place but lost in the play-offs twice.
+Firstly to St. Helens away from home and then at home to Catalans Dragons but Huddersfield Giants were now a force in English Rugby League again.